 Introduction

-Pakistan is entering a pivotal era with the launch of the Digital Wallet System (2025), marking a major step in the nation’s broader strategy for the Pakistan Cashless Revolution.
+Pakistan is entering a pivotal era with the launch of the Digital wallet system in pakistan, marking a major step in the nation’s broader strategy for the Pakistan Cashless Revolution.
 Under the stewardship of Prime Minister Shehbaz Sharif the government announced this ambitious programme with a Rs 3.5 billion subsidy to promote QR-based digital payments across the country.
 The goal is clear: move millions of Pakistanis away from cash-dependent transactions and into a traceable, inclusive digital payments ecosystem that supports everything from street-vendor purchases to large business payments and welfare disbursements.

 Why Pakistan Needed the Shift